clokep/relapse/docs/openid.md

 [Auth0][auth0] is a hosted SaaS IdP solution.

-1. Create a regular web application for Synapse
+1. Create a regular web application for Relapse
-2. Set the Allowed Callback URLs to `[synapse public baseurl]/_synapse/client/oidc/callback`
+2. Set the Allowed Callback URLs to `[relapse public baseurl]/_relapse/client/oidc/callback`
 3. Add a rule with any name to add the `preferred_username` claim.
 (See https://auth0.com/docs/customize/rules/create-rules for more information on how to create rules.)